 - Fluid athlete with explosive burst and speed to stretch the field and breeze past defenders.
 Has a quick first step and gets to top speed in a hurry.

 - An impressive athlete with very quick acceleration to reach his top speed quickly and stretch the field.
-Very good body control and smooth movements.
-Plays fast and explosive.
+Very good body control and smooth movements

 - Has elite balance tight-roping the sideline and in-and-out of his breaks, showing excellent start-stop ability and burst.